loc-conformance/linebench/README.md

 `setup` fetches every counter at the version its definition declares, into the counters directory, and the corpus at the commit its definition pins.
 What it fetched, and its sha256, goes into `linebench-fetched.toml` beside the binaries.
 A second `setup` answers "already here" for what matches and fetches again what does not.
+It runs from an ordinary terminal and refuses an elevated one, so that the files it writes belong to you; only `run` is elevated.
+Where there is no ordinary user, as on a CI runner, `--allow-elevated` lifts that refusal.

 Then, on Linux and macOS: